sumitdotml/ml-deepdive/README.md

-# ML Deepdive: A Project-Based ML Learning
+# ML Deepdive: Project-Based ML Learning

 Currently prioritizing deep learning architecture design, optimization, and ML systems.
 Planning to also cover RL in the near future.

 > [!NOTE]
 > This is just a rough idea for now.
 I may end up modifying compartments of these pipelines at any point depending on my pace of learning, focus, and so on But for now, this is what I'm thinking.
+>
+> Basically, the only thing that is certain from here is the barebones network project.
+The others... not so certain.
+Just like how life goes.

 There are 4 core pipelines here.